Love in the Time of Corona: How and Where Was the Miniseries Filmed?

 With the producers exclusively casting actors who are quarantining in Los Angeles, it became easier for the crew to shoot the project while adhering to proper COVID guidelines.

-Aside from acting, the actors had to perform several other duties, which are traditionally done by various members of the crew.
+In addition to acting, the actors had to perform several other duties, which are traditionally done by various crew members.
 They did their own makeup.
-The characters’ wardrobes were picked from what the actors had at their home, with necessary inputs from the costume designer over Zoom.
+The characters’ wardrobes were picked from what the actors had at their homes, with necessary input from the costume designer over Zoom.

-Family members of the main actors were hired both as part of the cast and crew.
-As mentioned above, Ava Bellows, Gil and Rya’s real daughter, played their reel daughter.
+The main actors’ family members were hired as part of the cast and crew.
+As mentioned above, Ava Bellows, Gil and Rya’s real daughter, played their real daughter.
 Caldwell’s godson, actor Catero Colbert, was cast as her estranged son.
 Robinson’s sister helped the couple with the camera and the clapperboard.

-The production didn’t begin until every member of the cast and crew went through COVID tests.
+The production didn’t begin until every cast member and crew underwent COVID tests.
 According to Johnson, they implemented a strict COVID manifesto.
-Following the Union guidelines, she made the show with only seven crew members, and that includes the director of photography, Marco Fargnoli.
+Following the Union guidelines, she made the show with only seven crew members, including the director of photography, Marco Fargnoli.
 While the actors filmed the scenes inside their homes, the crew remained outside, in their separate tents.
 The DP operated the camera through remote controls, while Johnson ran the production from a van with a monitor and a walkie-talkie.

 Read More: Is Love Island Real or Scripted?